 On the other side of this, many low-code no-code platforms are making huge strides to address this.
 Microsoft, for example, has introduced many new out-of-the-box features and added a gateway for high-code developers to provide customized components that directly integrate into the low code app.

 Limited System Integration

 Several products and tools work together to form a digital transformation strategy.
 But going with a no-code approach alone can create integration problems down the road.

 Since you will be dealing with systems that are core to your business, you cannot afford to sacrifice custom integration for speed.
 Many platforms are aware of these integration challenges and are constantly working to add additional out-of-the-box system integrations.

 Constrained Ability to Deliver Refined User Experience

-The low-code no-code movement is putting frontline citizen developers in the driver’s seat, while allowing IT to focus on critical systems and security initiatives.
+The low-code no-code movement is putting frontline citizen developers in the driver’s seat while allowing IT to focus on critical systems and security initiatives.
 These platforms are flexible and robust enough to rise to the market’s toughest challenges.
-Organizations who “get it” will turn this power into a competitive advantage.
+Organizations who “get it” will turn this power into an unfair competitive advantage.

 Our expertise at CSG Pro is with the Power Platform, specifically Power Apps and Power Automate.
 This blog is focused on the opportunities and risks that go with the space, not any specific technology.